-The type of care a physical therapist provides is determined by the needs of individual patients.
-Some PTs develop specializations, such as cardiac, geriatric, or pediatric patients.
-Physical therapists may also develop programs that encourage patients to adopt overall healthier lifestyles.
+The type of care that a physical therapist provides is determined by the needs of individual patients.
+Some PTs develop specialties, such as cardiac, geriatric, or pediatric patients.
+They may also develop programs that encourage patients to adopt overall healthier lifestyles.

 The Physical Therapist's Salary

-A physical therapist's salary varies according to the geographical area, specialization, and the number of years on the job.
-Hourly wages are based on a 40-hour workweek.
+A physical therapist's salary varies according to the geographical area, specialty, and number of years on the job.

 - Median Annual Salary: $91,010